Magic Circle 9×14-Foot Rectagon Trampoline with Enclosure

 This trampoline truly is a breath of fresh air.
 Yeah, the green color isn’t particularly exciting but the shape is very interesting.
 The trampoline is an octagon, which should place it between a rectangular and a round trampoline in terms of performance.
 There are eight sides, however they are not equal; the shape is oblong.

 The rated weight limit of 450 lbs is not easy to achieve.
 It requires the use of high-quality materials.
-High-grade 14-gauge steel frame, 1.66″ in diameter is used all-around.
+A high-grade 14-gauge steel frame, 1.66″ in diameter is used all-around.
 The frame doesn’t bend much during bouncing and overall it gives a good sense of security.
 Steel is galvanized to help fight rust.
 There are only four legs that keep it stable, but we’ll let it slide due to its unusual shape.

 The trampoline is not small; with 9×14 ft in size, it can potentially host two adults (though that’s unsafe).

 The trampoline comes with a capable enclosure.
 There are eight enclosure poles in total, and they are fairly basic.
 They are covered in a thick layer of plastic foam, though, so any contact shouldn’t cause harm.

 The netting is excellent.
 It is very tightly woven with quality fibers that can withstand a lot.
 There’s no need to fear that your limb might pierce the netting; it’s that good.
-We would’ve liked a somewhat safer entry and exit system beside a Velcro strap, but convenience goes a long way.
+We would’ve liked a somewhat safer entry and exit system besides a Velcro strap, but convenience goes a long way.
 We liked how the netting and the enclosure are one-piece; the springs are outside of the enclosed jumping area.
 They better be, ‘cause we didn’t like the pads at all.